Home | The Boat | First Mate | Admiral | Guestbook

 The Birds (ordering iced coffee) and Moby-Cool a/c cover Installed articles.

-When you're out for an afternoon on a lake, the needed equipment is naturally less than when going off-shore.
+When you are out for an afternoon on a lake, the needed equipment is naturally less than when going off-shore.

 Fishermen are smart though.
-They've figured out a way to get their anchors back when it gets stuck in rocky bottoms.
+They have figured out a way to get their anchors back when it gets stuck in rocky bottoms.

 The anchor chain shackle is attached to the head (top) of the anchor, versus the more normal end of the shaft.
 Then a wire tie is secured to the shaft.
 The fishermen can lower the anchor and retrieve it with ease.
 BUT, if the anchor is stuck on something that plastic wire tie will break.